 The border procedure foresees different rules for appeals compared to the Regular Procedure: Appeal.
 The deadline for the appeal to the Asylum Commission is 5 days from the notification of the decision.

-The border procedure was not used in the course of 2019 and it is not reasonable to expect that this will change in coming period since there are no adequate facilities for that purpose within the transit zone of Nikola Tesla Airport or any other border-crossing point.
+The border procedure was not used in the course of 2022 and it is unlikely that this will change in the near future since there are no adequate facilities for that purpose within the transit zone of Nikola Tesla Airport or any other border-crossing point.
+The planned reconstruction of Belgrade Airport have been finalised but the premises provided still do not meet the criteria for the longer stay.

 Ibid, citing Article 38(1)(5) which refers inter alia to Article 40.